Africa Youth Cup - Praia, Cape Verde

 It is an initiative of Serahana Sports, Africa’s leading international sports management company, in conjunction with the Cape Verdean sporting authorities.
 The tournament has the blessings of the Federação Cabo-Verdiana de Futebol, the Sports Ministry of Cabo Verde, the Olympic committee, the municipality of Praia and São Domingos respectively.
 The competition is open to junior national teams, all football academies and feeder teams of clubs affiliated to national football federations.

-Only 4 international referees will be selected for the inaugural edition of the Africa Youth Cup.
-The tournament, which will attract elite teams from both Europe and Africa in the U16s age category, requires very high standards of officiating.
+Only 15 international referees will be selected for the 2nd edition of the Africa Youth Cup.
+The tournament, which will attract elite teams from both Europe and Africa in the U17s age category, requires very high standards of officiating.
 This means that only referees that are normally employed in professional or semi-professional leagues in their home countries will be considered.

 Referees selected for the event will receive: